How to Start a Dropship T-Shirt Business With WooCommerce

 Be careful that you don’t violate copyright or trademark laws.
 Avoid using logos or other trademarked images in your designs, like sports team names or logos.
 It could open you up to cease and desist letters or worse.
 And, when in doubt, please speak to a lawyer who can help you navigate this tricky field.

 Once you have your niche settled, it’s time to choose your products.
-All of the dropshipping T-shirt providers mentioned above have vast libraries of available products for you to design on.
+Both of the dropshipping T-shirt providers mentioned above have vast libraries of available products for you to design on.
 You can filter by materials, available sizes, available colors, general fit and style, and more.

 You’ll notice a range in prices depending on the style.
 Name-brand products, like American Apparel, might be more expensive, but it may encourage potential buyers to order since they likely know exactly what their size is.